pheltzel/iAPSdocs/docs/EN/settings/configuration/targetranges.md

-# Target Ranges
+# Target Glucose
 :::{admonition} Highlights
 :class: important
-- Set your lower target between 5-6 mmol/L (90-110 mg/dL)
+-  Most users do not set the Target Glucose setting lower than 5-6 mmol/L (90-110 mg/dL), to reduce the chance of iAPS or the user overcorrecting and causing a low.
 :::
-This allows you to set your target blood sugar range.
-Note that the upper target was an older feature in OpenAPS and is not used in the latest version of iAPS which completely ignores the upper target.
-In other words, if your range is set at 5-5.5 mmol/L, iAPS treats it as 5-5 mmol/L.
+The Target Glucose setting allows you to set a number for the system to aim for, in setting temporary basals and when calculating bolus doses.

-Generally, a low target between 5-6 mmol/L (90-110 mg/dL) is set by most users, or 1.5 mmol/L (30 mg/dL) above where they start feeling a low.
+Consult with your healthcare profesional on an appropriate target for your blood sugar.